hon

 Diet plays a role in depression.
 A healthy, nutritious diet, low in sugar in low in refined carbohydrates is needed for children and adults.
 Children need breakfast.
 Breakfast in school is often high in sugar and refined carbohydrates.
 Children need a healthy breakfast at home, before going to school.
 Some children are more sensitive, and this is true of adults as well.
 Some adults suffering with depression might eat only one meal a day, not necessarily nutritious.

-There is much violence on Television for children and young people today.
+There is much violence on television for children and young people today.
 Even Disney channel has some rather intensely violent (non-cartoon) programming for children and young teens.

 The average child will: